mempoolco/drafts/utxo-torrent/utxo-torrent.md

 - Anyone could author a UTXO set and sign it with an ECC signature.
 - Anyone could verify the set using a full node.
-- All the legit sets chunks authored at the same blockhash, must hash in the same way.
+- All the legit sets shards authored at the same blockhash, must hash in the same way.
 - Some metadata could be added to the set, with no hash invalidation, but committed to the signature.
-- The chunks hash, put into a Merkle tree and committed to the blockhash at which they are authored, leads to fast verification.
+- The shards hash, put into a Merkle tree and committed to the blockhash at which they are authored, leads to fast verification.
 - Incremental updates are possible by patch files.
 - Various methods, OP return, 0fee txs unlikely to be mined, DNS seeding w/ DNSSEC, could be used to obtain magnet links of the utxo set.